 The concept was ambitious and had never been done before in South Africa, but it was simply too much for our small team of volunteers to undertake, and the financial costs were too great.
 Having taken stock after the 2012 festival we decided to go back to our roots to focus on the Hillclimb and to put all our effort into creating the best event in SA.
 This philosophy will continue going forward into the immediate future.

 We will continue to run the Golf Day as it raises funds for our nominated charities and we will retain a link to the Motor Show even though it is independently organised by the Garden Route Motor Club.

 In 2012 we tweaked the Hillclimb by expanding it to three days and offering the Vintage, Classic and Historic motoring fraternity their own day of action on the Hill.
 Classic Car Friday was born and exclusively featured pre-1975 vehicles.
 Competitors and spectators were encouraged to attend in period dress and despite very wet weather, the uptake was superb and the seed was sown to create an event within an event sporting a wonderful atmosphere.
 In 2016 we extended the age of the cars to 1985 to reflect the aging of the race car park.

-These elements will combine to give the event its unique flavour and provide entertainment for all ages.
-The Knysna Speed Festival’s vision is to host and organise the premier motorsport event in the country.
-Our goal is to attract an ever increasing number visitors to the beautiful town of Knysna to enjoy a relaxed atmosphere of motorsport, motoring activities and the natural beauty of the region.
+These elements combine to give the event its unique flavour and provide entertainment for all ages.
+The Knysna Speed Festival’s vision is to host and organise the premier motorsport event in the country that is recognised as a premier event internationally.
+Our goal is to attract an ever-increasing number visitors to the beautiful town of Knysna to enjoy a relaxed atmosphere of motorsport, motoring activities and the natural beauty of the region.
 The festival not only boosts economic activity in the town, but also benefits charities in the area.